qlik-oss/core-grpc-jdbc-connector/README.md

 The perfomance of the JDBC gRPC connector can be tweaked with a few different environment settings.

-To limit the amount of memory consumed in the connector when fetching data from the database the `DATABASE_FETCH_SIZE` can be used.
+You can use the `DATABASE_FETCH_SIZE` command to limit the memory consumption in the connector when fetching data from the database.
-If nothing is set then entire database query will be loaded into the memory of the connector.
+`DATABASE_FETCH_SIZE` sets the amount of rows fetched from the database loaded into memory in batches.
-If `DATABASE_FETCH_SIZE` is entered then that will set the amount rows fetched from the database loaded into memory in batches.
+The default `DATABASE_FETCH_SIZE` is 100000.
-The default `DATABASE_FETCH_SIZE` is set to 100000.
+If `DATABASE_FETCH_SIZE` is not set, the entire database query is loaded into the memory of the connector.

-Another performance tweak is the size of the Data Chunks sent over gRPC to QIX Engine.
+You can use the `MAX_DATA_CHUNK_SIZE` command to tweak the size of the data chunks sent over gRPC to QIX Engine.
-The `MAX_DATA_CHUNK_SIZE` represent how many fields can be batched together in one package.
+The `MAX_DATA_CHUNK_SIZE` represents how many fields can be batched together in one package.
 This setting is highly dependant on the content of the fields and the package should be keept below the default 4MB gRPC package size limit.
 The default `MAX_DATA_CHUNK_SIZE` is set to 300